 A common question that any organization starting with OKRs has is: How many OKRs should you have?
 While the answer is the same across the board, there may be some nuances depending on an organization’s size.
 However, simplicity is always key.
-To capture the ambitions of your organization, you should only have a maximum of 5-7 objectives with 3-5 key results.
+To capture the ambitions of your organization, you should have a maximum of 5 objectives with 3-5 key results each.
 These should all fit on one or two pages.

 On these pages should be concise, one-sentence objectives.
 Objectives are significant, action-oriented, and, hopefully, inspiring.
 They represent the “North Star,” which guides with its light every team member in the same, bright direction.
 These objectives should be supported with key results that lay out how you measurably achieve them.

 A key result will explain how you will follow the North Star.
 It is specific, time-bound, and measurable.
 Just like an objective, a key result should fit on one line, too.